djedje-cyber/UltraInstinctVR/Unity_package/README.md

 # UltraInstinctVR

+Important note : We will need a Xareus license to install the framework.
+For more information about the license : [Xareus quickstart](https://xareus.insa-rennes.fr/tutorials/quickstart.html)

 ## What is UltraInstinctVR?

 **UltraInstinctVR** is a VR interaction testing framework that simulates interactions in a VR application and verifies that actions (oracles) are correctly executed throughout the scenario engine **Xareus**.